 The cat might have eaten something inappropriate such as a bone, or when playing with a toy or an object in the house, it can get something stuck in its gums, teeth, palate, or tongue.

 If a kitty has a disease, like my sister's cat - Addie, whose insides had split open and needed emergency surgery, they might foam at the mouth.
 Read the story of a cat named Fiona, who had a mysterious foreign body.If you see your cat drooling, a foreign body is the first thing you should be looking for when you examine its mouth.
 Click To Tweet

 4. Trauma to the Oral Cavity

-- Orthopedic issues of the jaw or the temporomandibular joint – These include fractures, dislocations, inflammations, and many other issues.
-The salivation is often the first sign of the orthopedic issue.
+Salivation is often the first sign of an orthopedic issue.
 The cat can't close its mouth all the way, which causes them to drool.
-Since the problem persists for a longer period of time, the drooling will as well.
+Since the problem persists for a longer period, the drooling will as well.

-- Scratches and bites – When cats get into fights with other cats or with dogs, they can get scratches or bites on their lips and mouth area.
-These cause heavy inflammation and can get complicated with infections.
+Cats sometimes get into fights with other cats or with dogs the cats, can get scratches or bites on their lips and mouth area.
+These cause severe inflammation and can get complicated with infections.
 They are also associated with drooling.

-- Burns – When cats chew on cable chords or touch hot surfaces, they can get burns around their mouths.
-The heavy inflammation causes them to salivate heavily.
+When cats chew on cable chords or touch hot surfaces, they can get burns around their mouths.
+The heavy inflammation causes them to salivate.

 5. Esophageal Issues

-If the cat can’t swallow the saliva it produces, it drools.
-This can happen when the cat suffers from esophageal lesions.
-These are commonly associated with pain and loss of appetite.
+This drooling can happen when the cat suffers from esophageal lesions.
+These involve pain and loss of appetite.
 The cat often extends its head and neck because of the intense discomfort in the area.If the cat can’t swallow the saliva it produces, it drools.
 Click To Tweet